giorgiosironi/phpunit-selenium/README.md

 Requirements
 ---

+- Version `9.x` supports PHPUnit 9.x and is compatible with PHP 7.3+
 - Version `8.x` supports PHPUnit 8.x and is compatible with PHP 7.2+
 - Version `7.x` supports PHPUnit 7.x and is compatible with PHP 7.1+